GraphQL Tools

 }almyty detects GraphQL errors and reports them as tool execution failures, including the error messages from the API.

-as the tool's result.
-For complex responses, you can use a Transform node
+the tool’s result.
+For complex responses, use a Transform node in an agent

 - Request only needed fields — GraphQL’s strength is selective field querying